ihdia/docvisor/pages/fullyAutomatic/fa_setup.md

 5. `outputMasks`:**dict**

     `outputMasks` is a dictionary with the keys `groundTruth` and `modelPrediction`, and their corresponding values a boolean - whether the output should have a mask or not in the visualization plot.

+6. `defualtDisplayed`:**list**

+    `defaultDisplayed` is a list of all the outputs the user wishes to be displayed and [locked](fa_settings.html#display-options) by default.
+The user should enter the exact output they wish to display.
+As shown in the example above, the user must provide not just the output to be shown, but also which of the `pts`, `polygon` or  `mask` outputs should be shown.

 ### Step 1.2 Setup Directory